Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Theoretical Analyses of LogME

 \subsection{Convergence analysis of evidence maximization}

-\textbf{Historical remarks:} The evidence maximization procedure in Section~\ref{sec:evidence_maximization} was firstly proposed in \citet{mackay_bayesian_1992} as a heuristic method to maximize the evidence of given data, following the spirit of empirical Bayesian learning~\citep{bishop_neural_1995}.
-Its theoretical analysis is lacking and remains heuristic in modern machine learning textbooks like \citet{murphy_machine_2012}.
-In 2016, researchers~\citep{li_hyper-parameter_2016} revealed that if the predictive uncertainty $\beta$ is known, the maximization over model uncertainty $\alpha$ can be viewed as a special instantiation of the EM algorithm~\citep{dempster_maximum_1977}.
-However, pre-determining $\beta$ is unrealistic, and people prefer to simultaneously maximize $\alpha, \beta$, which is hard to analyze.
-To the best of our knowledge, we are the first to give a theoretical analysis of the MacKay's algorithm when $\alpha, \beta$ are simultaneously optimized.
+\textbf{Historical remarks:} The evidence maximization procedure in Section~\ref{sec:evidence_maximization} was proposed by \citet{mackay_bayesian_1992} as a heuristic method to maximize the evidence of given data, following the spirit of empirical Bayesian learning~\citep{bishop_neural_1995}.
+Theoretical analysis is missing and it has been employed as a heuristic in modern machine learning practice.
+Progress was made in the theoretical justification by~\citet{li_hyper-parameter_2016} who noted that if the predictive uncertainty $\beta$ is known, the maximization over model uncertainty $\alpha$ can be viewed as a special instantiation of the EM algorithm~\citep{dempster_maximum_1977}.
+However, pre-determining $\beta$ is suboptimal, and in practice $\alpha, \beta$ are simultaneously maximized.
+In this paper we provide an analysis of MacKay's algorithm in which $\alpha, \beta$ are jointly optimized.